-IT.
-Kakuma refugee camp
+Kakuma refugee camp and Kalobeyei Settlement

-The Kakuma refugee camp, the largest in Kenya, was established in 1992 in the northwest corner of the country, an arid, desert-like region and one of the poorest and most remote.10 As of June 2021, 212,461 people lived in Kakuma, with the majority coming from South Sudan and Somalia.11 Many residents were born into displacement and have lived in Kakuma for over 25 years.12 Kakuma is often linked with "long-term aid dependency, particularly given regulatory restrictions on freedom of movement and right to work."13 While Kakuma is a refugee camp, it also experiences similar challenges as other dense urban areas.
-These include overpopulation and stresses on resources due to overuse and climate change.
+The Kakuma refugee camp, the largest in Kenya, was established in 1992 in the northwest corner of the country, an arid, desertlike region, and one of the poorest and most remote.
+As of June 2021, 212,461 people lived in Kakuma, with the majority coming from South Sudan and Somalia.
+Many residents were born into displacement and have lived in Kakuma for over 25 years.
+Kakuma is often linked with 'long-term aid dependency, particularly given regulatory restrictions on freedom of movement and right to work'.
+While Kakuma is a refugee camp, it also experiences challenges similar to other dense urban areas.
+These include overpopulation and stresses on resources due to both overuse and climate change.